AndreiVrTutorials/Java/README.md

 ## 🧭 How to Use This Repository

-1. 📁 Click on any lesson above to open its folder.
+1. 📁 Click on any lesson above to view its content.
-2. 📄 Start by reading the `README.md` or PDF inside.
+2. 📄 Start by reading the Markdown or PDF document inside each lesson.
-3. 🧠 Try running and modifying the `.java` examples.
+3. 💻 Run and modify the provided `.java` examples to practise.
-4. 🔗 Visit the linked blog posts for deeper insight (when available).
+4. 🔗 Check out the blog for extended posts, extra context and monetisation strategies.
-5. 📌 Clone this repo to use it as your own Java learning template or teaching material.
+5. 🚀 Clone or fork this repository to use it as your personal Java learning base.

 ---